lb3361/gigatron-rom/Docs/DEV7ROM_TOUR.md

 ## 4. vCPU changes

 The initial goal of DEV7ROM was to provide a way to run a large program such as [MSCP](https://forum.gigatron.io/viewtopic.php?p=3617#p3617) on the 128K Gigatron.
 The 128KB of memory are divided in four 32KB banks.
 Address range `0x0000-0x7fff` always shows bank zero.
 Address range `0x8000-0xffff` shows any of the four banks according to bits 6 and 7 of the argument of the native `clrl` instruction.
 Since both the video loop and the vCPU see the same memory banks, the 64KB address space seen by the vCPU always contains the framebuffer.
 That does not leave enough space to run MSCP.
 The solution was to have the ROM swap banks on the fly, using the selected bank when vCPU instructions are executed, but reverting to bank 1 when the ROM runs the video output code.
 To do this fast enough, one needs two page zero location to cache the control bits for both memory configuration.
-To find such locations without breaking compatibility, some other variables need to be displaced into safe location.
+To find such locations some variables had to be moved to different locations.

 Hence came the idea to make space for these relocated variables by shortening the six bytes reset handler `vReset` at address 0x1f0.
 Instead of having it invoke a secret SYS call, we can use a secret vCPU opcode.
-And since there is no space in page 3 for such an instruction, we can take advantage from the fact that all conditional branch opcodes start with prefix `0x35` and reorganize them in a manner that makes room for additional prefix opcodes such as `RESET`.
+And since there is no space in page 3 for such an instruction, we can extend the encoding of the conditional branch opcodes to provide new opcodes starting with prefix `0x35`.
 So it all starts with the conditional branch opcodes.

 ### 4.1.
 Conditional branch opcodes